 After the appointment, I felt refreshed, ready for a good night sleep and amazed at the feedback I had just received.
 Reflexology can help anyone with health complications, anxiety, or simply to relax.
 I personally felt more positive after the appointment and I will definitely be getting Reflexology again in the near future.

 Reflexology Massage at Dublin Wellness Centre

 Laura Gil is an amazing person and a fantastic person.
-I would definitely recommend Laura to anyone who needs Reflexology.
+I would definitely recommend Laura to anyone who needs Reflexology Dublin.
 She is qualified and, without a doubt, will do a fantastic job every time.

 Laura also provides Indian Head Massage, Reiki, and offers workshops periodically in the centre.
 For contact details and full list of services please click here.